-“Ootheca” sounds like a rural town in our home state of South Carolina, but it’s actually the scientific name for the egg cases/masses of mantises, roaches, and mollusks.
+“Ootheca” sounds like a rural town in our home state of South Carolina, but it’s actually the scientific name for the massed egg cases of mantises, roaches, and mollusks.
 In Latin, ootheca translates to egg container.

 Praying mantises don’t lay single solitary eggs.
 Instead their oothecae (plural of ootheca) contain up to 200 eggs.
-Only a small fraction of their offspring, maybe 20%, will survive to reproductive age, so it’s all a numbers game to ensure the species’ survival.
+Only a small fraction of their offspring will survive to reproductive age, so it’s all a numbers game to ensure the species’ survival.

 When do praying mantises lay eggs?
-When do the eggs eclose?
+When do the eggs hatch?

 In our area, mature female mantises can make several oothecae from late summer-early fall.
-The eggs in the ootheca overwinter, eclosing in spring when triggered by sustained warm temperatures.
+The eggs in the ootheca overwinter, hatching (aka eclosing) in spring when triggered by sustained warm temperatures.